Flux-Tailor/rate-plan-documentation/doc/index.md

 The documentation corresponding to the specific versions of the Rate Plan Schema can be found on this site.

+## User Feedback

+We welcome your feedback on the Rate Plan Schema!
+We regularly monitor the [GitHub Issues Board](https://github.com/Flux-Tailor/rate-plan-schema/issues), where you can file bug reports, suggestions as well as share other feedback.
+To create an issue you must log in with a GitHub account, which you can create if you do not already have one.

 ## Documentation and Underlying Source

 Our documentation is versioned and openly available on GitHub.
 The documentation is built using [Sphinx](https://www.sphinx-doc.org/) and [OxygenXML](https://www.oxygenxml.com/) and published to the web via GitHub Pages for access.